MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-queues-and-routing.md

 4. The **Queue** field displays the queue the case is currently added to.
 The **Lookup** displays only queues that are configured for the specific entity.
 Voice and messaging queues aren't displayed since cases can't be added to those queues.

 > [!NOTE]
+> The following features are early access:
-> The **Queue** field displaying the current case the queue is added to and the **Lookup** displaying only queues that are configured for the specific entity are  early access features.
+> - The **Queue** field displays the current queue the case is added to.
+> - The **Lookup** displays only queues that are configured for the specific entity.

 | Default experience | Legacy experience |
 | ------------ | ------------- |